JRCSTU/wltp/docs/code.rst

         $ref: /wltc
       cycle:
         description: |
-          A dataframe matrix with 2-level columns(item, gear), and items, in addition to those of `grid_wots`:
+          An inp/out dataframe matrix with 2-level columns(item, gear),
+          and items, in addition to those of `grid_wots`:
           - `v_cycle`: reduced by safety-margin, but not by ASM
           - `v_dsc`: (optional)